Funding Opportunities Newsletter

 - The CA State Libraries: Sustainable California Libraries Program (due March 12) supports climate and sustainability programming and encourages libraries to serve as community hubs that respond to local concerns and interests, such as community disaster preparedness and biodiversity protection.

-- The USDA Inflation Reduction Act Forest Legacy Program (due March 14) protects environmentally important forest areas that are threatened by conversion to non-forest uses, with a focus on large landscape projects, state-tribal partnership projects, and strategic small-tract projects.
+- The US Department of Agriculture (USDA) Inflation Reduction Act Forest Legacy Program (due March 14) protects environmentally important forest areas that are threatened by conversion to non-forest uses, with a focus on large landscape projects, state-tribal partnership projects, and strategic small-tract projects.

-- The AmeriCorps State and Native Nation Grants (due April 9) fund planning and implementation projects from federally recognized tribes or tribal organizations to engage members in community service projects and activities.
+- The AmeriCorps State and Native Nation Grants (due April 9) fund planning and implementation projects from federally recognized tribes or tribal organizations to engage members in community-service projects and activities.
+(This program has been revised, check the website for guideline updates.)

 - The US Environmental Protection Agency (EPA) Targeted Brownfields Assessment Program (rolling) conducts free brownfields assessments, such as phase I and phase II environmental site assessments, to units of government, tribes, and nonprofit organizations to provide a better understanding of potential contamination issues and to assist in redevelopment planning.

-- The CDFW Beaver Conflict Resolution Grant Opportunities: Nature Based Solutions: Beaver Restoration (rolling) support the implementation and promotion of human-beaver coexistence strategies, such as non-lethal beaver damage deterrence, in support of ecosystem restoration and protection.
+- The CA Department of Fish and Wildlife (CDFW) Beaver Conflict Resolution Grant Opportunities: Nature Based Solutions: Beaver Restoration (rolling) support the implementation and promotion of human-beaver coexistence strategies, such as non-lethal beaver damage deterrence, in support of ecosystem restoration and protection.

 - The USDA Rural Development Emergency Community Water Assistance Grant Program (rolling) helps rural communities prepare for or recover from an emergency that threatens the availability of safe, reliable drinking water.